 TetraNa progression — root and its three inversions

+Harmony is when opposites meet in unity and circles close — while always remaining open-ended.
+Tetratonality relations and progressions, including the miracle of nature, exemplify this quite visibly in their relative simplicity.
 Harmony in its widest sense includes and remains open to everything and all.
-This progression stands for how the Tonalibus catalogue is to remain open-ended after reaching some level of completeness of something that in its entirety will always escape complete human grasp, will always be greater and go further — harmony, here in its expression as myriad of anchored tonalities.
+Therefore, the Tonalibus catalogue is to remain open-ended though reaching for an elusive level of completeness of something that in its entirety will always escape complete human grasp, will always be greater and go further — harmony, here in its expression as myriad of anchored tonalities.